FAQs (Frequently Asked Questions)

 Q: Is there any other way of getting the Lottery Data Subscription Service other than using PayPal?

-A: The only other method is to send a check or money order (in the amount of US$39.99, payable to "Satori Publishing") to:
+A: The only other method is purchase a subscription by check or money order.
+To do this, send a check or money order in the amount of US$5.99 to:

 P.O.
 Box 8566